Get Addiction Help (888) 804-0917

 Alcohol

-Can cause blurred vision, loss of coordination, and slowed reaction times due to its influence on the cerebellum and vestibular system
+It can cause blurred vision, loss of coordination, and slowed reaction times due to its influence on the cerebellum and vestibular system.

 Marijuana

-• Enhances sensory perception, especially vision, hearing, and taste due to activation of cannabinoid receptors in sensory areas of the brain
+• Improves sensory awareness especially sight, sound and taste as there is release of CB receptors in the sensory region of the brain

 • Can distort spatial perception and time estimation